The Scriptures

 Marriage

-We uphold the sanctity of marriage as a God-ordained, special union between a man and a woman, where sexual relations are both honored and affirmed by God (Gen 1:27-28, 2:24-25).
-The Bible teaches that all sexual unions outside of marriage, as thus defined, are sinful (Heb 13:4).
-When dealing with sexual sins, we have no alternative but to follow the teachings of Scripture, as we understand them, and consistently apply those teachings to both heterosexual and homosexual situations (Prov 6:29; Eph 4:17-24).
+Marriage is not instituted by government, but by God.
+We uphold the sanctity of marriage as a God-ordained covenant between one man and one woman, where sexual relations are both honored and affirmed by God (Gen 1:27-28, 2:24-25).
+The Bible teaches that all sexual unions, in all forms, outside of biblical marriage, are sinful (Heb 13:4).